 Remain calm!
 Don't take it personally!

 Carriers will often call in their "Special Investigations Unit" (SIU) to treat the policyholder like a criminal until they get fed up and become hostile to the investigation (and thereby appear uncooperative).

 The best thing for a policyholder in this situation to do is to be patient and take all reasonable steps to cooperate.
 Many times this is a good time to call in an attorney to help fend off their antics and get treated with the respect you deserve.
 This can be the difference between your claim being paid or denied.

 I'll leave you with an example of what it can be like settling claims with insurance carriers:

 Have a difficult insurance situation or want to talk to an attorney free of charge?
-Click the Schedule Now button below.
+Click the button below.